mdayaram/cowspeak/README.md

 ### Future Work

-* Be able to parse all flags that cowsay uses and pass them along.
+* Be able to parse all flags that cowsay uses and pass them along (need getopt).
 * Add a -r flag to trigger the random cowfile picking, otherwise default to cow.